pop-team/pop-java/docs/dev/documentation.rst

 -----------------------------------------------

-The building process transforms the input documents in reStructuredText format into one of the outputs formats supported by Sphinx (HTML, PDF, ePub, ...).
+The building process transforms the input documents in reStructuredText format into one of the output formats supported by Sphinx (HTML, PDF, ePub, ...).

 There are two different ways to build the documentation: